nelsonjchen/op-replay-clipper/README.md

 ### Pre-Setup

-Ensure your route's files are fully uploaded on https://my.comma.ai.
+Ensure your openpilot route's files are fully uploaded on https://connect.comma.ai/.
 Click `Files` when viewing a route and select the option to upload all files (`Upload ## files`).
 Make sure it says "`uploaded`".

 - This route is not yet fully uploaded:
   - <img width="347" alt="Screen Shot 2022-09-06 at 11 55 39 PM" src="https://user-images.githubusercontent.com/5363/188815682-6694c2f8-1d77-468e-9152-75a709477c9a.png">